pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-77/index.md

 ### Team Access Tokens

-We launching Team Access Token, which allow Organization and Team Admins to create access tokens scoped to a Pulumi Team.
+We launched Team Access Tokens, which allow Organization and Team Admins to create access tokens scoped to a Pulumi Team.
 Pulumi Service customers on the Enterprise and Business Critical editions can use [Pulumi Teams](https://www.pulumi.com/docs/intro/pulumi-service/teams) to set role-based access controls (RBAC) for stacks by enabling Organization administrators to assign a set of stack permissions to a group of users.

-Since Pulumi Teams are only available on these editions, Team Access Tokens are also only available to customers on the Enterprise and Business Critical editions of the Pulumi Service.
-See the Team Access Tokens documentation for more information on how to use the feature.
+Once you have Teams created you can use Team Access Tokens to generate a token scoped to that Team.

 ### Billing Managers
 ### New Pulumi Service console